Farwaykorse/Learning/Cpp/README.md

 ### Courses
 - [MVA - C++: A General Purpose Language and Library Jump Start](https://mva.microsoft.com/en-US/training-courses/c-a-general-purpose-language-and-library-jump-start-8251)
-  By Kat Gregory and James McNellis.
-It's a little older (2013) but a really course to start with.
+  By Kate Gregory and James McNellis.
+It's a little older (2013) but a good course to start with.
 <!-- edx (?) -->